-The first summer fruits show up this month: cherries and strawberries.
+The first spring fruits show up this month: cherries and strawberries.
 Snagging up early season fruits in April can hit or miss on flavor, so I'll go over the best uses for each case.

 Citrus is winding down, but if you don't want to let go yet, I have options to use the last of the season bounty, as well as recipes for preserving for later use.